Skip to main content

 When a typical Victorian terraced house is sympathetically refurbished and retrofitted it will emit less carbon by 2050 than a new building built to current standards, if you take into consideration not just the energy used in the building but also the carbon ‘locked up’ in the home’s materials; construction of a new home of the same size produces up to 13 times more carbon than refurbishment.

 Adaption to climate change and conservation of heritage are compatible aims.
 We do not need to accept the loss or deterioration of our collective heritage to achieve our climate goals.
-The heritage sector is founded on the concept that we must not prioritise ourselves over future generations.
-Conservation is, by definition, the process of managed change which sustains significance.

 What else are the councils doing?